 But let’s talk about kids.
 School-age kids are steady growers and their appetite stays fairly predictable.
 A drop in appetite may happen after your child has a short spurt in growth.
-This happens for some children.
+This happens for some kids.
 They are steady growers and eaters, then they ramp up their appetite for a few days, then taper off.

 Although this can be disconcerting, it’s nothing to worry about.
 It’s just how some children grow.
 Remember, appetite often follows what’s going on with growth.

-2. Your Child is a Picky Eater
+2. Your Child or Teen is Still Picky

 It’s increasingly common for older kids to be picky eaters.
 In fact, more and more kids have a condition called ARFID, or Avoidant Restrictive Food Intake Disorder.